benjamin8979/Mobile-Agent/final-project-ecs36b/README.md

 # Mobile Agent Demo Project

-This is demo for how a mobile agent could perform certain tasks to aid a user in responding to messages and staying caught up on daily social media information.
+This is a demo for how a mobile agent could perform certain tasks to aid a user in responding to messages and staying caught up on daily social media information.

 # Scenario.cpp